 SAN DIEGO, CALIFORNIA -- I agree with the other 2003 Passat owner review here.
 Bought it because it was a nice car.
 Leather interior, sunroof, premium sound, TipTronic transmission, good looks, heated seats, everything, etc.....
-In the initial years I owned it, first 40-80,000 miles, an engine mount broke (which has since broken again), Transmission seal/gasket broke/ leaked, Water pump, CV boots replaced 1 & 1/2 times along with one axle.
+In the initial years I owned it, first 40-80,000 miles, an engine mount broke (which has since broken again), transmission seal/gasket broke/ leaked, water pump, CV boots replaced 1 & 1/2 times along with one axle.

-Since then: I'm at 160,000 miles.
-Brakes have never worked well, I believe contributing to an accident I was in, the car just didn't stop when I had to jump on them.
-Heater no longer works, Driver door mechanisim electronics no longer work, meaning no more warning buzzer that the door is open or the lights are left on, no seat belt warning (which is kind of an improvement, Etc.... $525.00 or so to repair.
+Fortunately, these were all under warranty.
+This is what I can think of off the top of my head.
+It's been years now and I should have written reviews on every discussion forum I could find then.
+I didn't.
+Since then, I'm at 160,000 miles.
+Brakes have never worked well, I believe contributing to an accident I was in.
+The car just didn't stop when I had to jump on them.
+Heater no longer works, driver door mechanism electronics no longer work, meaning no more warning buzzer that the door is open or the lights are left on, no seat belt warning (which is kind of an improvement), etc.... $525.00 or so to repair.

+I've taken very good care of my VW and it still looks great.
+No dents, no dings, a couple of scratches, one from my bike and one shopping cart scratch, that's it.
+Still a good, cool-looking piece of junk.
+If you have any smarts, you will stick with Toyota or Honda....
+My opinion.
 Certainly better cars if not the best.
-I'm not a Toyota or Honda sales person, and actually wasn't very pleased with my Toyota T100 either, They were just a bad model for them.
-But if I was to buy a new car it would not be a VW.
+I'm not a Toyota or Honda salesperson, and actually wasn't very pleased with my Toyota T100 either.
+They were just a bad model for them.
+But if I was to buy a new car, it would not be a VW.

 I leased a 2006 Passat from Palisades Volkswagen, in Nyack, NY.
 It was a 4-year lease.
-During those 4 years, it had numerous repairs (fuel pump "melted", both boot blocks cracked, coolant system crack, and then your various brake jobs, 8 tire replacements, and more - I drive a LOT).
+During those 4 years, it had numerous repairs (fuel pump "melted," both boot blocks cracked, coolant system crack, and then your various brake jobs, 8 tire replacements, and more - I drive a LOT).
 Every time I diligently took it in for service, it had recalls to be fixed.
-While I had VW's before, this Passat seemed to be laden with defects.
+While I had VWs before, this Passat seemed to be laden with defects.
 With 9 months left on my lease, faced with more repairs, I talked to my sales person and voiced my dissatisfaction, wishing to turn the car in early and pay the penalty.
 I wanted to be rid of the car and its headaches.

 He, now the finance manager of that dealership, told me to turn in the car with the remaining payments, and that would be it.
 When I called VW Credit to get the exact amount of payments left, I was surprisingly informed I could not turn in my car, regardless of my agreement to pay the penalty, because it would then be considered a "Voluntary Termination" and would adversely affect my credit.
 I had never heard of this, nor had the salesman who leased me the car when I called him to confirm!